coezbek/office-automation-excel2word-document-properties/README.md

 - Excel will populate all fields in the new copy and leave it open for you to edit and save.
 - A suggested file name should be populated for you.

 10.)
-Should you want to update the word template in the future, you can either run the `SetupWordTemplate` again (see step 7) or double click the word object that you added in step 2.
+Should you want to update the word template in the future, you can either run the `SetupWordTemplate` again (see step 7) or double click (i.e. edit) the word object that you added in step 2.

 ## Open Todos